Cyrus-cryptor/jenkins-iac/README.md

 - Set the CASC configuration path
 - Expose Jenkins on port 8080
 - Expose Jenkins agent port on 50000

+## Plugin Installation

+The Jenkins Docker image automatically runs `jenkins-plugin-cli --plugin-file /usr/share/jenkins/ref/plugins.txt` during container startup when it finds a `plugins.txt` file.
+You don't need to run this command manually - Jenkins will automatically install all plugins listed in `plugins.txt` during initialization.

 Access Jenkins at: http://localhost:8080